manpreetdash/manpreetdash.github.io/about.md

 ## How I Got Here

+I first turned a research-grade industrial fluid sensor into a commercial product adopted across 15+ industry verticals, stitching product (hardware), software, supply chain and go-to-market from zero.
+Later, I framed and launched the still-nascent field of AI security within a corporate venture, building the motions that won its earliest enterprise champions and entered the public-policy discourse.
+Most recently, I worked with a Fortune 100 innovative software division on growth & transformation to redirect executive strategy toward domain-led platforms, aligning portfolio, GTM and M&A around bold deep-tech bets.

 In 2007 I joined my brother’s small digital agency, [Distilled](http://www.distilled.net), and made tinkering with SEO, content and digital strategy a business.
 1 office turned into 3, NYC became home base, the business became what is known as “known.”